 The Agency has published, and revises from time to time, its Start Up Program Procedural Manual (the "Manual") which sets forth the guidelines and procedures for participation in the Program and certain requirements for origination of mortgage loans, including provisions for compliance with the requirements of applicable federal tax law.
 The Master Servicer has also published its lending manual for the Program establishing additional origination, documentation and processing requirements.
 The Agency responds to inquiries by interested lenders by directing them to the Master Servicer and the appropriate page on the Master Servicer's website delineating information regarding the requirements a lender must satisfy to be eligible to participate in the Program.
 Lenders must complete an application process with the Master Servicer, including the payment of an application fee.
 Each Lender that satisfies the requirements of the Master Servicer and participates in the Program must execute a participation agreement with the Agency, which incorporates the Manual, and a participating lender agreement with the Master Servicer, which incorporates the Master Servicer's lending manual by reference.
 Generally, Lenders that participate in the Program receive no advance commitment of funds.
-Rather, Lenders may request an individual commitment of loan funds via the internet by entering loan information in the Agency's online loan purchase approval system, currently HDS SF Web Application ("HDS").
-Upon the Agency's implementation of the Enterprise Lending Center ("ELC"), estimated to occur in April 2019, new loan commitments will be processed in ELC.
-Each commitment request is subject to a review of the Agency's eligibility rules that are a part of HDS or ELC, as applicable.
+Rather, Lenders may request an individual commitment of loan funds via the internet by entering loan information in the Agency's online loan purchase approval system, Enterprise Lending Center ("ELC").
+Each commitment request is subject to a review of the Agency's eligibility rules that are a part of ELC.
 If the information entered by the Lender meets the eligibility rules, the loan funds are then committed for each specific loan for a specific period.
 Should a specific loan ultimately be rejected or cancelled, the funds are available for use by another eligible borrower and Lender.
 There is no prescribed limit on the amount of funds that may be used by an individual participating Lender, subject to availability of funds.

-Lenders are not required to pay a reservation fee upon obtaining a commitment of funds through HDS or ELC.
+Lenders are not required to pay a reservation fee upon obtaining a commitment of funds through ELC.
 If the Master Servicer has not received a loan package pursuant to an individual commitment after 60 days, the Agency, at its option, may charge and, if so charged, the Lender must agree to pay an extension fee to maintain the individual commitment for a specified, extended period of time.
-Unrefunded extension fees, if charged, are deposited into the funds from which the loans or the Program Securities are purchased, either the Alternative Loan Fund or the Revenue Fund under the Bond Resolution.
+Extension fees, if charged and not refunded, are deposited into the funds from which the loans or the Program Securities are purchased, either the Alternative Loan Fund or the Revenue Fund under the Bond Resolution.